Academics Curriculum

 Program Competencies

-• Incorporate knowledge of rural culture, demography, sociology, health care systems and health equity into rural health efforts (Rural Culture and Systems)
+• Rural Culture and Systems: Incorporate knowledge of rural culture, demography, sociology, health care systems and health equity into rural health efforts

-• Engage rural communities in collaborative efforts to improve health and well being at the individual, family, organizational, policy and systems levels (Community Collaboration)
+• Community Collaboration: Engage rural communities in collaborative efforts to improve health and well being at the individual, family, organizational, policy and systems levels

-• Communicate health information effectively with a wide range of stakeholders at varying levels of health literacy (Health Communication and Health Literacy)
+• Health Communication and Health Literacy: Communicate health information effectively with a wide range of stakeholders at varying levels of health literacy

-• Utilize systems thinking to assess the needs and assets of a rural community, develop a corresponding plan of action, secure funding for the plan and implement the plan (Program Development)
+• Program Development: Utilize systems thinking to assess the needs and assets of a rural community, develop a corresponding plan of action, secure funding for the plan and implement the plan

-• Manage organizations and programs focused on improving the health status of rural communities (Organizational Planning and Program Management)
+• Organizational Planning and Program Management: Manage organizations and programs focused on improving the health status of rural communities

 Curriculum